Guide Visa Application Border & Entry 5 min read

 Use it when your passport and trip qualify for the online e-VOA route.
 Check the latest official eligibility before you pay, because visa rules depend on nationality, travel purpose, and current Indonesian immigration rules.

-Before payment, compare passport number, full name, nationality, date of birth, passport expiry date, arrival point, and email against your passport and booking records.
+Before payment, compare passport number, full name, nationality, date of birth, passport expiry date (the passport must have at least six months of validity remaining), arrival point, and email against your passport and booking records.
 For field-level mistakes, see the Indonesia e-VOA form mistake checklist.

 All Indonesia Is the Arrival Declaration

 All Indonesia is not a visa and not a payment for Bali.
-It is the arrival declaration used to submit arrival, customs, health, and quarantine information before reaching the border.
+It is Indonesia's required arrival declaration for international passengers.
+Complete it from three days before arrival or upon landing through the official flow to submit arrival, customs, health, and quarantine information.

-Fill it before arrival and save the QR code.
+Complete it from three days before arrival or upon landing and save the QR code.
 The QR code proves that the declaration was submitted; it does not replace a visa, visa-free status, airline checks, or immigration inspection.
 For the full timing and QR-code guide, see the All Indonesia arrival declaration guide.

 Bali Tourist Levy Is Only the Bali Payment

-The Bali Tourist Levy is a provincial tourism levy for foreign tourists visiting Bali.
+The Bali Tourist Levy is a provincial tourism levy for foreign tourists visiting Bali, subject to the exemptions listed in the official Love Bali FAQ.
 It is paid through the official Love Bali site, and the payment produces a voucher or QR proof.

 Do not treat the Bali levy as a visa.
 Paying it does not give you permission to enter Indonesia, does not submit your arrival declaration, and does not replace any immigration requirement.

-If your trip includes Jakarta, Surabaya, Batam, or another Indonesian destination without Bali, check whether the Bali levy applies to your itinerary before paying.
+If your trip includes Jakarta, Surabaya, Batam, or other Indonesian destinations but not Bali, the Bali levy does not apply.

 Which One Should You Do First?